huggingface/optimum-tpu/README.md

 ## Installation

+For installation on a TPU v4, use the `install-on-TPU-v4.sh` script.
+Make sure that you DO NOT install pallas or Jetstream as both are targeting TPU v5e!

+Via package:
 `optimum-tpu` comes with an handy PyPi released package compatible with your classical python dependency management tool.

 `pip install optimum-tpu -f https://storage.googleapis.com/libtpu-releases/index.html`